clariusdev/solum/README.md

 Keys can also be revoked through the same interface.
 If you feel your token was compromised, revoking, creating a new key, and then issuing a security update for your software is the proper pathway to address the situation.

 Valid tokens should be used to access a the [REST API endpoint](https://cloud.clarius.com/api/public/v0/devices/oem/) built for certificate (and other meta data) retrieval for each probe within your institution.
 Only "oem" licensed probes will have a certificate attached.
-Once parsed, supply the certificate corresponding to the connected probe through the __cusOemSetCert__ function.
+Once parsed, supply the certificate corresponding to the connected probe through the [__solumSetCert__](https://github.com/clariusdev/solum/blob/main/desktop/src/include/solum/solum.h#L73) function.

 # Core Functionality